phoenixframework/phoenix_live_view/README.md

 helping search and indexing engines.

 Then LiveView uses a persistent connection between client and server.
-This allows LiveView applications to react faster to user events as there is less work to be done and less data to be sent compared to stateless requests that have to authenticate, decode, load, and encode data on every request.
+This allows LiveView applications to react faster to user events, as there is less work to be done and less data to be sent compared to stateless requests that have to authenticate, decode, load, and encode data on every request.